 Aviad holds a dual BSc in Computer Science and Physics from Tel Aviv University and a MBA from The University of Chicago.

-Naama Zalzman Dror joined Vertex Israel in 2017, as the Director of Business Development.
+Naama Zalzman Dror joined Vertex Israel in 2017, as the Head of Business Development.

 Naama comes from a very diverse background.
 Prior to joining Vertex, Naama was a Director at Cockpit Innovation, EL AL’s Corporate Venture Arm.
 There, she led the company’s innovation strategy and was the Head of the Navigator Program where she was managing the program’s activities, strategic planning, deal flow and overseeing the investment process of early stage ventures.
 Previously, she served as Director of Business Development for a global PR firm and opened their branch in Israel.
 Before entering the high-tech industry, Naama was an Adviser to the Director General of the Jewish Agency and to the Deputy Ambassador at the Israeli Embassy in Washington.
 Previously, she served as a Parliamentary Advisor to MK and Leader of the Opposition, Isaac Herzog.